Here's where it all started.

 Radio was always around me.
 My mom has worked in the industry for more than 40 years, longer than I’ve been alive, and some of my favorite childhood memories live inside radio stations.
 She worked nights, and instead of a babysitter, my sister and I went to work with her.
 We’d show up in pajamas, sit quietly outside the studio, watch her juggle tape decks and cassettes through the glass, and eventually fall asleep to the glow of the ON AIR sign.
 I remember thinking: that’s the coolest job in the world.
 Maybe one day I could do that, too.

-Turns out, I could...and I did.
+Turns out, I could… and I did.

 I officially started in radio at 16 years old, landing my first job at my hometown station, KQDJ FM in Jamestown, North Dakota, in August 2007.
 I cut my teeth as a board operator for local sports on KQDJ AM, then quickly moved on-air across multiple formats (Country, Top 40, and Rock) while juggling college classes and behind-the-scenes responsibilities.
-Early on, I learned how to run a board, talk to real people, hit posts, fix mistakes fast, and do whatever needed to be done to keep things moving.
+Early on, I learned how to run a board, connect with real people, hit posts, fix mistakes fast, and do whatever needed to be done to keep things moving.

 Cheers!